FAQs

 Will this actually work?

 Each book has two pages of testimonials from real couples who have applied these principles and seen significant improvements in their relationship.
-You can see additional testimonials on the website.
+You can see additional testimonials here.

 How easy is it to start?